AlbertoEusebio/LangGraph-map-creation/README.md

 ## 🕸️ Graph Structure

-The graph defined in `assignment.ipynb` is a **stateful workflow** composed of modular nodes, each responsible for handling a specific part of the agent’s logic.
+The graph defined in `map_creation.ipynb` is a **stateful workflow** composed of modular nodes, each responsible for handling a specific part of the agent’s logic.
 Here's a high-level overview:

 * **Input Node**: Receives user input and updates the conversation state.
 * **Planner Node**: Uses a language model to generate a high-level plan based on the input.